Setting Up a Company Limited by Guarantee in Singapore

-Should I set up my for-profit organisation as a CLG?
+Should I set up my for-profit organisation as a company limited by guarantee?

-As CLGs are prohibited from paying dividends and profits to its members, the structure is unsuitable for for-profit organisations where members typically seek a return on their investment through payouts such as dividends.
+As CLGs are prohibited from paying dividends and profits to their members, the structure is unsuitable for for-profit organisations where members typically seek a return on their investment through payouts such as dividends.

 As opposed to not incorporating at all

-Some organisations may avoid incorporation to seek flexibility and lower cost.
-However, incorporation grants many benefits to the organisation.
+Some organisations may avoid incorporation to lower costs.
+However, incorporation offers several benefits.

-Incorporation allows members to obtain limited liability.
+For one, incorporation offers its members limited liability.
 For example, upon incorporation, the CLG is considered to have a separate legal entity and distinct from its members.
 This means that a CLG may sue or be sued in its own name, and the members of the CLG will not liable for the company’s debts, which means that their personal assets are protected even in the event that the company goes bankrupt.

 As opposed to choosing other legal structures suitable for non-profits, e.g. society or charitable trust